joeax/vibespec/structure.md

 [Describes how the software system is deployed, including the environment setup, deployment scripts, and any specific deployment considerations.]
 - Deployment environment: [e.g., AWS, Azure, on-premises]

+## Issues
+[Lists all known issues of the code that was generated, including bugs, performance concerns, or areas needing improvement.]
+- In `useCustomers.ts`, when the API returns a 401, the error is not handled properly, leading to an unhandled promise rejection.

 ## References
 [Lists of references, such as documentation, external resources, or related projects.]